Getting started with iOS

-This article gives a summary of the features available on iOS.
-Using the Zoom Cloud Meetings app on iOS, you can join meetings, schedule your own meetings, chat with contacts, and view a directory of contacts.
+This article gives a summary of the Zoom features available on iOS.
+Using the Zoom mobile app on iOS, you can join meetings, schedule your own meetings, chat with contacts, and view a directory of contacts.

 Note: Some features may not be available due to license or add-on restrictions.
 Please refer to feature specific articles for more info about prerequisites and configuration.